In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Paying attention to industry trends can help you anticipate changes in customer behavior.

-Brandon Kent, the vice president of Telemark Diversified Graphics advises that salespeople should “research industry benchmarks and compare your projections against similar businesses or competitors.
+Brandon Kent, the vice president of Telemark Diversified Graphics, advises that salespeople “research industry benchmarks and compare your projections against similar businesses or competitors.
 This helps validate your assumptions and provides a benchmark for performance.”

 3. Collaborate with various business departments.

-To get more accurate projections, you should involve team members from different departments, including finance, marketing, operations, and product.
-This helps you gather diverse insights and perspectives into how their initiatives may impact future sales.
+To get more accurate projections, I suggest involving team members from different departments, including finance, marketing, operations, and product.
+I find this helps you gather diverse insights and perspectives into how their initiatives may impact future sales.

 For example, if the marketing team is rolling out a brand new campaign, you’ll likely get more leads from that, so you should factor it into your sales projections.